 - Lo Wu is the main checkpoint for foot passengers and tourists.
 Queues can be bad at both checkpoints during peak times.

-- High-speed MTR intercity trains leave Hung Hom station for Guǎngzhōu East train station 12 times a day between 7.25am and 8.01pm, returning from that station the same number of times from 8.19am to 9.30pm.
-The trip takes approximately two hours.
+- Slower MTR intercity trains leave Hung Hom station for Guǎngzhōu East train station; the trip takes approximately two hours.

 - One-way tickets cost HK$210/105 for adult/child aged five to nine.